tsgates/arch-wiki-markdown/wiki/Beagle.md

 By default the maximum number of watches is set to 8192, which is rather low.
 Increasing this value will have no noticeable side effects, so you can safely increase it.
-You can do this by adding the following to /etc/sysctl.conf:
+You can do this by adding the following to /etc/sysctl.d/99-inotify.conf:

      fs.inotify.max_user_watches = 65536

 This will take effect from the next reboot, however you can change it right away by issuing the following command:

      # echo 65536 > /proc/sys/fs/inotify/max_user_watches

 Installation
 ------------

-Beagle is available from the [extra] repository.
+Beagle is not available in Arch Linux.
 It depends on Mono, so if you do not already have this installed there may be a lot of packages to download.

      # pacman -S beagle

 By default it comes with a GNOME GUI, which has a lot of GNOME dependencies.
-If you do not want these there is a version (beagle-no-gnome) in the AUR which does not include this.
+If you do not want these you can compile a version which does not include this.
 If you are using KDE there are various GUIs available, including KBeagleBar and Kerry.

 Configuration
 -------------